greenm01/vb4x/docs/ec4x_specs.md

 A vast decentralized network of trade, commerce, transport, industry, tech, and mining activities occur between and within House colonies.
 Most of this activity is abstracted away and occurs in the background of EC4X's strategic focus.
 Commercial civilian ships freely ply the jump lanes between colonies.

 Numerous Space Guilds compete for business in unregulated, private capital markets.
-This is Minarchy at its finest.

 The Guilds may be contracted to provide various critical services to the House, most notably the transport of PTU and goods between colonies.
 Space Guilds are also known to deal in the black arts of subversion and subterfuge, for a price.